 Deep in the Jamastran Valley of Honduras sits the Las Lomas Cigar Factory, home to the Eiora’s and their new brands including the flagship… Aladino.

 The name Aladino comes from the name of the movie theater that was turned into his factory where he rolls these cigars.
 Julio R. Eiroa grows every leaf from his own farms and the cigars are rolled in his factory and distributed by his company JRE Tobacco with his son Justo.
-It is a personal family project, to create the best yet, and I think they did it.
-Of all the cigars this past year, it was Aladino that was the best, The 2017 Cigar of the Year, the Aladino Robusto measures 5 inches with a classic ring gauge of 50, but there are many other sizes using the same blend, deciding what size smokes the best seemed to be our biggest challenge… they are all great.
+It is a personal family project, to create the best yet, and we think they did it.

 Named the 2017 Cigar of the Year, the Aladino Corojo has been a best seller ever since...